ZProLegend007/Project-Data-Management-SQL/README.md

 2. **RUN init.py BEFORE ANYTHING ELSE** - this sets up the database ready for use.
 3. Run the programs, I recommend starting with EasyFlixUser and making 1 or 2 accounts to test some stuff, then use EasyFlixAdmin.
 You can use them side to side as well.

+Use Ctrl-Q to exit (or just q for most screens)

 **Admin login credentials:**

 Username: EF@dm1n